rpaquia/cse15l-lab-reports/lab-report-1-week-2.md

 `cat /home/linux/ieng6/cs15lwi22/public/hello.txt`

-* In order to get of the remote server you can type `Ctrl-D` or enter `exit` into the terminal.
-Below is an example of these commands in practice.
+* In order to get out of the remote server you can type `Ctrl-D` or enter `exit` into the terminal.
+Below is an example of some of these commands in practice.

 <br>